 A bill of lading must list the type of materials used in packaging the shipment, maybe cartons, pallets, crates, or drums.

 It is important to tick what class of freight your shipment is; freight classes are up to 18.
-For proper identification based on factors like value and dimension, state the class of freight on the bill of lading.
+For proper identification based on factors like value and dimension, state the freight class on the lading bill.

-Sometimes, the goods that are being shipped may need extra care or have to be handled with ease.
+Sometimes, the goods being shipped may need extra care or be handled with ease.
 Whatever the case is, you must state any special designation.
 For example, the shipment may be hazardous if brought near some substance—state what has to be done to avoid danger.

 Example of Shipping Invoice